nigelcharman/ombfw-videos/updating-omb-status-video/script.md

 You'll also need to be a member of the Weed Management Aotearoa NZ project on iNaturalist if you're not already.

+> You'll also need to be a member of the Weed Management Aotearoa NZ project on iNaturalist if you're not already.

 Open the link shown and then click on "Yes, I want to join".

+> Open the link shown and then click on "Yes, I want to join".

+The links in this video are also listed at `omb`free.nz/maps.

-The links in this video are also listed at ombfree.nz/maps.
+> The links in this video are also listed at ombfree.nz/maps.

 ---